rsyslog/rsyslog/source/configuration/global/options/rsconf1_maxopenfiles.rst

 Set the maximum number of files that the rsyslog process can have open at any given time.
 Note that this includes open tcp sockets, so this setting is the upper limit for the number of open TCP connections as well.
-If you expect a large nubmer of concurrent connections, it is suggested that the number is set to the max number connected plus 1000.
+If you expect a large number of concurrent connections, it is suggested that the number is set to the max number connected plus 1000.
 Please note that each dynafile also requires up to 100 open file handles.